renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## gitUrl

-Override the default resolution for git remote, e.g. to switch GitLab from HTTPS to SSH-based.
+Override the default resolution for Git remote, e.g. to switch GitLab from HTTPS to SSH-based.
 Currently works for GitLab only.

 Possible values:

-- `default`: use HTTP URLs provided by the platform for Git
+- `default`: use HTTPS URLs provided by the platform for Git
 - `ssh`: use SSH URLs provided by the platform for Git
 - `endpoint`: ignore URLs provided by the platform and use the configured endpoint directly